prashant1507/playwright-behave-allure-ai-framework/TASKS.md

 - [x] Page objects are properly organized
 - [ ] CI/CD integration is functional
 - [x] Documentation is complete and accurate
+- [x] Playwright tracing is implemented and functional

 ---